 Bottling up your concerns will not help you in any way and can actually make the issue worse.
 When sex is painful, it becomes something we dread.
 The more you dread having sex, the more stressful the situation will be and the worse it will feel.

 Talk to your partner about your concerns, get medical help if necessary and make sure you feel safe and secure during intercourse.
-Always try to use a natural lubricant like Amaira V-Tight Gel, as this will make sex feel better and easier.
+Always try to use a natural lubricant like Amaira gel or V-Tight Gel, as this will make sex feel better and easier.